ASmallSquishySquid/KirkwoodGaps/README.md

 A ball that is ready to party.
 Try it out with the color update strategy!

 ### Type dependent behaviors:
-There are five different type-dependent behaviors, as described below.
+There are seven different type-dependent behaviors, as described below.
 #### Hunt Predator Interact Strategy:
 This interaction strategy causes PredatorBalls to steal mass when it interacts with something.
 Mass increases by 5% and stops increasing when its radius reaches 75.
 The balls it stole mass from will disappear when its radius hits 0.
 #### Kill Prey Interact Strategy: